The Censor and the State, or Why Makin' Whoopee! Matters

 unlimited if restricted to consenting and non violent references

 on non-erogenous body areas e.g. back, limbs but minimal

 ejaculation in medium/long shot

 Judgements on whether to cut and mitigating arguments for stronger material could still be made on grounds of e.g. 'De minimis', filmic values, brevity, and humour.

-the same in Periods 2 and 4, James Ferman wrote further cuts lists to remove close shots and medium close shots to meet his intention of drawing the line slightly short of Makin' Whoopee!
+the same in Periods 2 and 4, James Ferman wrote further cuts lists to remove close shots and medium close shots to meet his intention of drawing the line slightly short of Makin' Whoopee! standard.

 Images to be cut

 Distension of inner labia, sight of clitoris

 Erect penis in close sexual contact